-NOTE: National Highway Traffic Safety Administration estimates the proportion of fatalities with a high Blood Alcohol Concentration for cases in which alcohol test results are unknown.
-The sum of individual state fatalities with a high BAC may therefore not add to the U.S. total due to rounding of these estimates.
+NOTE: The National Highway Traffic Safety Administration estimates the proportion of fatalities with a high Blood Alcohol Concentration for cases in which alcohol test results are unknown.
+The individual state fatalities with a high BAC may not sum to the U.S. total due to rounding of these estimates for each state.